-Individuals whose occupational duties may include tasks that involve exposure to ionizing radiation are classified as "radiation workers"1.
-Female radiation workers who become pregnant have the right to voluntarily "declare" their pregnancy in accordance with Federal and Pennsylvania regulations (See 10 CFR 20.1003 Definition "declared pregnant woman", below).
-It is the policy of Thomas Jefferson University/Thomas Jefferson University Hospital (TJU/TJUH) to:
+Radiation workers (as defined below) who become pregnant have the right to voluntarily "declare" their pregnancy in accordance with this policy, which is based on 10 CFR 20.1003.
+It is the policy of Thomas Jefferson University/Thomas Jefferson University Hospital (TJU/TJUH) Enterprise to:

-Provide instruction and otherwise make information available to potentially pregnant workers about the health effects of ionizing radiation on the embryo/fetus [as required under 10 CFR 19.12], establish procedures to ensure that the dose limits to the embryo/fetus of the declared pregnant worker are within the levels specified in Federal regulations (contained in 10 CFR 20.1208), and establish procedures to minimize ionizing radiation doses to the embryo/fetus of any pregnant worker (declared or undeclared) in accordance with the ALARA ("as low as reasonably achievable") principle [as required by 10 CFR 20.1101(b)].
+- a) Advise pregnant radiation workers about the health effects of ionizing radiation on the embryo/fetus, as required by 10 CFR 19.12. - b) Establish procedures to ensure that the dose limits to the embryo/fetus of the declared pregnant worker (DPW) are within the limits specified in 10 CFR 20.1208. - c) Provide instructions to the pregnant radiation worker on methods to maintain radiation dose ALARA (As Low As Reasonably Achievable) as required by 10 CFR 20.1101(b).